Addisu87/Todo-list/README.md

-# Project Name

-- To-Do list
+# To-Do list

-  > Description the project.

-  - A todo list application that includes adding a new list and deleting the unwanted list.
+> A todo list application that includes adding a new list and deleting the unwanted list.

 ## Built With